Submissions are currently closed.

-Please email your submissions to email@example.com.
+Please do not email your submissions to email@example.com.

 Until further notice, please do not mail hard copy submissions to Hearth & Coffin.
 We cannot guarantee receipt or processing of material sent during this time.